PierreCrette/VideoDedup/README.md

 # UNDERSTAND

-The 1parse and 2f_compare have a recover procedure based on .run files /db/folder/video.run.
+The 1parse and compare have a recover procedure based on .run files /db/folder/video.run.
 It will redo incomplete videos or changed in fps parameter.

 To go deeper you can modify python programs :
 1parse.py contains the list of video formats to select.
 You can add more.